Ehrenfest's theorem beyond the Ehrenfest time

 Despite this theoretical breakdown, macroscopic systems appear to obey the laws of classical mechanics for much longer times.
-To theoretically justify a quantum-classical correspondence beyond the Ehrenfest time, one longstanding suggestion is to consider decoherence effects from the environment, acknowledging that macroscopic systems are rarely well-isolated \cite{zurek1994decoherence, shiokawa1995decoherence, zurek1998decoherence, zurek1999why, perthame2004quantum} (cf.~\cite{ballentine1994inadequacy,fox1994chaos1,fox1994chaos2,schlautmann1995measurement,casati1995comment,zurek1995zurek,brun1996quantum,emerson2002quantum,wiebe2005quantum, kofler2007classical, kofler2008conditions}).
+To theoretically justify a quantum-classical correspondence beyond the Ehrenfest time, one longstanding suggestion is to consider decoherence effects from the environment, acknowledging that macroscopic systems are rarely well-isolated \cite{zeh1973quantum, zurek1981pointer, zurek1994decoherence, shiokawa1995decoherence, zurek1998decoherence} (cf.~\cite{ballentine1994inadequacy,fox1994chaos1,schlautmann1995measurement,casati1995comment,emerson2002quantum,wiebe2005quantum, kofler2007classical}).
 Numerical simulations and analytical arguments suggest that decoherence successfully restores the quantitative agreement between the quantum and classical evolution of many specific systems \cite{spiller1994emergence, habib1998decoherence, bhattacharya2000continuous, bhattacharya2003continuous, toscano2005decoherence}.
-In particular, it was conjectured that there is a regime where the system-bath coupling is (i) large enough for decoherence to ensure classicality by inhibiting long-range coherence in phase space, but still (ii) small enough that the noise introduced by the bath does not significantly alter the classical dynamics on fixed time scales \footnote{More precisely, the diffusion term $D$ in Eq.~\eqref{eq:fp-simple} may be taken to vanish as $\hbar \to 0$, and thus for any fixed timescale its effect on the trajectory vanishes as $\hbar \to 0$.
-However, for any fixed nonzero $D$, at sufficiently large time, the effect of $D$ on the classical solution to $\eqref{eq:fp-simple}$ becomes large.
-For chaotic evolution, this effect already occurs after time $t \sim \frac{1}{\lambdaL}\log(D^{-1})$, or equivalently the Ehrenfest time if $D \sim \hbar$, because the diffusive noise is exponentially amplified.}, so the system \emph{appears} well-isolated \cite{bhattacharya2000continuous, bhattacharya2003continuous, toscano2005decoherence}.
+In particular, it was conjectured that there is a regime where the system-bath coupling is (i) large enough for decoherence to ensure classicality by inhibiting long-range coherence in phase space, but still (ii) small enough that the noise introduced by the bath does not significantly alter the classical dynamics on fixed time scales, so the system \emph{appears} well-isolated \cite{bhattacharya2000continuous, bhattacharya2003continuous, toscano2005decoherence}.

+In this work we prove several aspects of the quantum-classical correspondence suggested above using decoherence modeled by the Lindblad equation.
+Our basic strategy is to generalize the Glauber-Sudarshan P function \cite{glauber1963coherent, sudarshan1963equivalence} to include \emph{variously} but \emph{boundedly} squeezed Gaussian pure states and then evolve these states with the local harmonic approximation to the dynamics (i.e., an open-system generalization of Heller's thawed-Gaussian approximation \cite{heller1975time}).